elixir-ecto/ecto/README.md

 After you are done, run `mix deps.get` in your shell to fetch and compile the dependencies.

 There are three key components that makes up Ecto: repositories, entities and, of course, queries.
 Repositories map to a database, you define an adapter to use and an Ecto URL so it knows how to connect to the database and the repository will handle the connections to the database.
-Entities are Elixir records that--with the specified metadata--map to a database table.
+Entities are Elixir records that, with the specified metadata, map to a database table.
 Queries select data from an entity and are executed against a repository.

 Define a repository: